-Like brave 19th century pioneers who settled this wild land, the Great Platte River Road Archway Monument has endured horrible adversity, and also celebrated day-by-day victories.
+Like brave 19th century pioneers who settled this wild land, the Great Platte River Road Archway Monument -- its name officially shortened to just The Archway in 2013 -- has endured horrible adversity and celebrated day-by-day victories.
 A victory is when the parking lot fills and the gift shop is abuzz with souvenir seekers.
 Or when Jack Nicholson was filmed in a scene here for the movie About Schmidt.

 Adversity?
 Try attracting speeding drivers to stop at a privately-owned, $64 million "log bridge" arching over busy I-80 -- when there was no exit off-ramp.